kpostekk/humanize/README.md

 How to add new phrases to existing locale files:

-> You may need to gettext toolkit.
-Install it by running in your terminal `sudo apt install gettext`
+> You may need to get the `gettext` toolkit.
+Install it using command `sudo apt install gettext`

 ```console
 $ xgettext --from-code=UTF-8 -o humanize.pot -k'_' -k'N_' -k'P_:1c,2' -l python src/humanize/*.py  # extract new phrases